ds-wizard/guide/docs/application/administration/roles/index.rst

 Custom Roles
 ============

 Users with permission to manage settings can create custom roles when the default roles do not match the way an organization works.
-A role has a name, an optional description, and selected permissions.
+A role has a name and selected permissions.

 Custom roles are useful for cases such as:

 - a data support role that can view or comment on all projects
 - a user-management role that can manage users without managing settings
-- an analytics role that can access reporting without broader administration access
 - a content-management role that can work with knowledge models or document templates

 ..
 TODO::